You’re sitting in class, listening to your professor.

 Hear Authentic English on FluentU

 The easiest way to learn academic English is to hear how native speakers use it themselves.
 FluentU is the perfect tool for this.
-FluentU provides real-world English videos, like lectures, inspiring speeches and more, that’ve been transformed into personalized language lessons.

-Each video comes with interactive captions.
+Each video comes with interactive subtitles.
 You can click any word for an instant definition, pictures and pronunciation.
 The visual aids and the context of the video make each word much more memorable.
 FluentU also creates flashcards and exercises for each video, so you remember what you’ve learned when you’re done watching.

 So who said learning academic English had to be boring?
 Get started with videos like this professor’s lecture in the “world’s smallest classroom,” or this interview about challenges that first-year college students face.